Use these tips to build Accessible studies with UserZoom. |

 Avoid using complicated question formats

-- Screen readers go from top to bottom, left to right using formatting and tags as clues to convert text into audio.
+- Screen readers go from top to bottom, left to right, using formatting and tags as clues to convert text into audio.

 - Hearing a table with multiple questions/answers read aloud can be confusing.